leanderkoenders/IOTsensor/README.md

 Before the flashing the mircoPython firmware I needed to erase the ESP32 flash memory.
 While holding down the boot button.
 I runned the following command: python -m esptool –-chip esp32 erase_flash.
 When it was done -> flashing MicroPython firmware to the ESP32.
 While holding down the boot button I runned the following command:  python -m esptool --chip esp32 --port COM4 write_flash -z 0x1000 esp32-20220618-v1.19.1.bin

+### Putting everything together
+ Circuit diagram (can be hand drawn) (Fritzing, Tinkercad, etc.)
+ Electrical calculations
+ Limitations of hardware depending on design choices.
+ Discussion about a way forward - is it possible to scale?

+### Platforms and infrastructure
+Describe your choice of platform(s).
+You need to describe how the IoT-platform works, and also the reasoning and motivation about your choices.
+Have you developed your own platform, or used

+Is your platform based on a local installation or a cloud?
+Do you plan to use a paid subscription or a free?
+Describe the different alternatives on going forward if you want to scale your idea.

+ Describe platform in terms of functionality
+ Explain and elaborate what made you choose this platform Provide a pricing discussion.
+What are the prices for different platforms, and what are the pros and cons of using a low-code platform vs. developing yourself?
+The code
+Import core functions of your code here, and don't forget to explain what you have done.
+Do not put too much code here, focus on the core functionalities.
+Have you done a specific function that does a calculation, or are you using clever function for sending data on two networks?
+Or, are you checking if the value is reasonable etc. Explain what you have done, including the setup of the network, wireless, libraries and all that is needed to understand.

+import this as that

+def my_cool_function():
+    print('not much here')

+s.send(package)

+# Explain your code!

+### The physical network layer
+How is the data transmitted to the internet or local server?
+Describe the package format.
+All the different steps that are needed in getting the data to your end-point.
+Explain both the code and choice of wireless protocols.

+ How often is the data sent?
+ Which wireless protocols did you use (WiFi, LoRa, etc ...)?
+ Which transport protocols were used (MQTT, webhook, etc ...)
+ Elaborate on the design choices regarding data transmission and wireless protocols.
+That is how your choices affect the device range and battery consumption.
+ What alternatives did you evaluate?
+ What are the design limitations of your choices?

+### Visualisation and user interface
+Describe the presentation part.
+How is the dashboard built?
+How long is the data preserved in the database?

+ Provide visual examples on how the visualisation/UI looks.
+Pictures are needed.
+ How often is data saved in the database.
+What are the design choices?
+ Explain your choice of database.
+What kind of database.
+Motivate.
+ Automation/triggers of the data.
+ Alerting services.
+Are any used, what are the options and how are they in that case included.
+Finalizing the design
+Show the final results of your project.
+Give your final thoughts on how you think the project went.
+What could have been done in an other way, or even better?
+Pictures are nice!

+ Show final results of the project
+ Pictures
+ *Video presentation